EmicoEcommerce/Magento2TweakwiseExport-archived/README.md

  file                  Export to specific file (default: "var/feeds/tweakwise.xml")

 Options:
+ --store storeId       Only possible if Store Level Export is enabled.
  --validate (-c)       Validate feed and rollback if fails.
  --help (-h)           Display this help message --quiet (-q)          Do not output any message